 Five Element Pagoda for Protection

-Place this auspicious Feng Shui cure in the SOUTHEAST to protect against:
+Place this auspicious Feng Shui cure in the CENTER to protect against:

 Misfortune Flying Star #5 - use to suppress and minimize the impact of misfortune and all kinds of bad luck: loss of all types, accidents, illness, hospital visits.
 When afflicted by Misfortune Star #5, your life and all your hard work may suddenly seem to collapse around you - this is the symbol to use for protection against it.